Technology from WATZ Hydraulik employed against chemical weapons.

 The plants convey 1,000 kg/h of reaction mass each to be incinerated.
 Technology from WATZ Hydraulik is also employed in both of these plants.
 The Stuttgart company, Eisenmann, is considered to be a worldwide leader in the supply of surface, environmental and specialty processing technologies.
 Their know-how in plant construction for exhaust air cleaning and waste water treatment as well as particularly the thermal recovery or disposal of wastes and chemical weapons destruction.
 Eisenmann delivers technically sophisticated systems for these use cases including detonation chambers, cutting-edge robotic technology for the transport of chemical weapons materials and furnaces in which, for example, nerve gas can be incinerated without posing a hazard.
 Many of these plants contain hydraulic products from Central Hesse.

 Because even the smallest mistakes can have fatal consequences in all of these areas, the weapons destruction firms and the manufacturers of the required equipment consistently rely only on suppliers who guarantee the very best in quality.
 This is why Eisenmann employs products from WATZ Hydraulik when it comes to hydraulics technology.
 Due to the special requirements involved, WATZ was included in the planning and design engineering early on.
-In cooperation with the Eisenmann development department, it was possible to work out optimal solutions for this highly sensitive application.
+In cooperation with the Eisenmann project planning department, it was possible to work out optimal solutions for this highly sensitive application.
 WATZ supplied the complete hydraulic station for the supply of the bogie hearth furnace.

 The assembly installed on a platform serves to open and close the 18,000 kg lift gates of the bogie hearth furnace.
 Each lift gate is driven by a separate unit.
 In order to increase the operational safety, the units are each switched over to the respective other lift gate.
 The lift gates are lifted and lowered by means of chains.
 When the lift gate is lowered, it rests on rollers and is drawn in against the incinerator chamber by means of additional horizontally mounted synchronous cylinders.